codeNinja-2/Rummoreana/src/protocol.md

 * Messages consist of space-separated components.
 * Cards are specified with a rank (A, 2, …, 9, J, Q, K) and suit (H, C, D, S), e.g. 8H.
-* Unknown cards are specified with a ?.

 The Arena first tells each Player about the starting state of the game: